Service Packages#

 If you turned on the Auto Update Purch.
 Price List (Serv.
 Pckg.) and Auto Update Sales Price List (Serv.
 Pckg.) toggles in Projects Setup, prices are updated automatically, with the date set to today.
 If you didn’t, you can set your own date by running the Update Sales and Purch.
 Prices (Serv.
 Pckg.) action from the ribbon of the resource card.

-To be able to assign service packages to a project, you need lines with suitable work packages.
+To be able to assign service packages to a project, you need a WBS line with a suitable work package.

-You can then post to the line the time spent on completing the package, with billing set to Time & Materials at budget line level (so that all packages are sold separately to the customer).
+You can then post the time spent on completing the package, with fixed-price billing specified at the budget line level so that each package is sold on its own.

 When all values are filled in, you can also perform a target-actual comparison to see in what amount of time you expected to complete the service package and how long it actually took.